-Since the 1970s, several eco-museums have been opened in large outdoor sites throughout France and Europe, focusing on the display of the regional cultural heritage and the involvement of the local community.
-The Ecomusée d’Alsace, created in 1984, is one of the largest and most visited authentic open-air village museums in France with its 100 hectares of village, fields and forest.
-The Ecomusée d’Alsace: A wide variety of Alsatian houses
+Since the 1970s, several eco-museums have been opened in large outdoor sites throughout France and Europe, focusing on displaying the regional cultural heritage and the involvement of the local community.
+The Ecomusée d’Alsace, created in 1984, is one of France’s largest and most visited authentic open-air village museums, with 100 hectares of village, fields and forest.

+Ecomusée d’Alsace: A wide variety of houses

 The shapes of the interlacing beams conveyed symbolic messages, including fertility (diamond-shaped), protection and multiplication (the cross of Saint Andrew).
 The steeply sloping roof prevents snow from collecting and is made of “Biberschwanz” (red tiles in the shape of a beaver’s tail).

 At the same time, those from the foothills of the Vosges (along the Alsace Wine Route) boast monumental porches and rich ornamentation.
 These differences are due to the use of the buildings: for animal breeding, agriculture or viniculture.

-A common feature to any Alsatian house is the multifunctional communal room, the “Stube”, serving as a living room, dining room, reception room and sometimes a master bedroom.
+A common feature of any Alsatian house is the multifunctional communal room, the “Stube”, serving as a living room, dining room, reception room and sometimes a master bedroom.
 In the middle of any “Stube” stands the traditional and monumental Alsatian stove, called “Kaecheloffe” (called “Chunscht” or “Kunscht” in the Sundgau).

 A living museum with interactive discoveries

 As soon as the visitor enters the museum, he/she immediately embarks on a journey back in time, totally immersed in the Alsatian culture of the late 19th and early 20th centuries, experiencing the unique local environment in a lively and educational way.

 Other traditional craftsmen unveil yesteryear activities and trades, most of which have been long forgotten: baker, blacksmith, wheelwright, carpenter, saddler, sawyer, clog maker, cooper, potter and coalman.

-The natural park of the Ecomusée d’Alsace includes an apple orchard and fields in which old varieties of crops grow following traditional technics, as well as bee-hives and a poultry-yard.
+The natural park of the Ecomusée d’Alsace includes an apple orchard and fields in which old varieties of crops grow following traditional technics, as well as bee hives and a poultry yard.

-The friendly white storks, the iconic emblem of Alsace, are found in large numbers in the open air museum on roofs of houses and might even welcome you in the car park!
+The friendly white storks, the iconic emblem of Alsace, are found in large numbers in the open-air museum on roofs of houses and might even welcome you in the car park!

-The open air village museum houses restaurants and refreshment areas (buvettes) but you might prefer to take a picnic with you and relax in one of the charming streets and squares of the village.
+The open-air village museum houses restaurants and refreshment areas (buvettes), but you might prefer to take a picnic with you and relax in one of the charming streets and squares of the village.

-A souvenir shop is located at the exit of the Ecomusée and offers traditional Alsatian items and food such as stuffed storks, ceramic cooking pots, gingerbreads and lollies.
+A souvenir shop is located at the exit of the Ecomusée and offers traditional Alsatian items and food, such as stuffed storks, ceramic cooking pots, gingerbreads and lollies.

 How to get to the Écomusée d’Alsace